keerthan-ns/keerthan-ns/README.md

 ## I'm Keerthan NS

-🧠 I'm currently pursuing Btech in CSE
+🧠 I'm currently pursuing B.E in CSE

 💬 Feel free to ask me about any repositories posted...